 Does Cash App take credit cards?

 Cash App does allow you to link credit cards to your account and use those cards to make purchases or transfer money.
-When you use a credit card with Cash App, you’ll pay a 3% fee on the transaction.
-If you want to avoid paying this fee, use a debit card or a linked bank account with Cash App — because debit and bank account transactions are fee-free.
+When you use a credit card with Cash App, you’ll pay a 3 percent fee on the transaction.
+If you want to avoid paying this fee, use a debit card or a linked bank account with Cash App—because debit and bank account transactions are fee-free.

-When you use a credit card to send money to friends on Cash App, be aware that your lender might categorize the transaction as a cash advance.
-Some lenders count peer-to-peer transactions as cash advances because they consider it the equivalent of handing your friend cash — and cash advances come with higher-than-usual interest rates that begin compounding the day the transaction is made, with no grace period to allow you to pay off the debt interest-free.
+When you use a credit card to send money to friends on Cash App, you should be aware your card issuer might categorize the transaction as a cash advance.
+Some lenders count peer-to-peer transactions as cash advances because they consider it the equivalent of handing your friend cash—and cash advances come with higher-than-usual interest rates that begin compounding the day the transaction is made, with no grace period to allow you to pay off the debt interest-free.
 To minimize the cost of a cash advance, pay off your credit card balance as quickly as possible.

-Best way to earn rewards with Cash App?
+Best way to earn credit card rewards with Cash App?

 Frequently Asked Questions about Cash App